Push/Pull logoPush/Pull

 Is Push/Pull a good Hevy alternative?

 Yes.
-For lifters prioritizing progressive overload, Push/Pull is the better fit because it combines built-in overload suggestions with history and fatigue trends that help you catch plateaus sooner.
-Hevy is also a strong option, especially if you want to start with a robust free plan and social features.
+For lifters prioritizing progressive overload with recovery context, Push/Pull is the better fit because it combines built-in overload suggestions with history and fatigue trends.
+Hevy is still a strong option if you want the best free-tier value and social lifting workflow before paying.

 Does Hevy support Apple Watch?